WPCD-Workflows/documentation/source/es.rst

 plasma scenario, reading from a pre-existent WPCD database shot/run/time entry.
 Therefore,

--  Equilibrium data need to be read from experimental databases and stored locally on the platform where EQSTABIL is run.
+-  It does not read from experimental databases storing locally processed plasma equilibrium e.g. PPFs (JET) or shotfiles (AUG).
+These can be fetched using the several methods developed under the `EWE1 thrust of WPCD <https://users.euro-fusion.org/iterphysicswiki/index.php/EWE-1_Data_access,_interfaces_and_data_preparation_routines_for_the_initialization_of_WPCD_workflows_to_enable_MST/JET/WPs_exploitation>`__.
-   Alternatively the equilibrium IDS could be the output of another workflow (e.g.
+-  Alternatively the equilibrium IDS could be the output of another workflow e.g.
-   EQRECONSTRUCT or ETS)
+   EQRECONSTRUCT or ETS.
 -  It is not meant for parametric studies in a single workflow execution e.g. process several time slices or scan over resistive wall position or number of poloidal harmonics.
 Dedicated runs for such cases are